WARl0-01/RedditUnsaveBot/README.md

 8. Specify the directory where you want to save the bot.

-9. Go to the file produced by the downloader and replace all occurences of \ n with \n
+9. Go to the file produced by the downloader and replace all occurences of \ n with \n.
+There will be four occurences in lines: 44, 45, 46, and 47

 10. Once the setup is complete, you can run the bot by using the file that was created in step 6.